Click the wagon number to go straight to that wagon:

 Wagon Boss: George Love

-Assistant Wagon Boss: Debbie Humphrey and Sandra Love
+Assistant Wagon Boss: Sandra Love

 Teamster: Richard Lowe